Ari-Kishon/GPT-playlist-generator/README.md

 1. Go to [OpenAI](https://beta.openai.com/signup/) and create an account or log in.
 2. Navigate to the [API keys](https://beta.openai.com/account/api-keys) page.
-3. Click the "Create an API key" button and copy the key generated.
+3. Click the "Create new secret key" button and copy the key generated.

 ### Generating **SPOTIFY_CLIENT_ID** and **SPOTIFY_CLIENT_SECRET**

 1. Visit the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and log in with your Spotify account or create a new one.
-2. Click on the "Create an App" button.
+2. Click on the "Create App" button.
-3. Fill in the required information for your new app and click "Create".
+3. Set the redirect url to `http://localhost:<redirect_port>}/callback` where "<redirect_port>" is the same as specified in ``generator.config.json``
-4. You will be redirected to your app's overview page.
-Here, you'll find your `SPOTIFY_CLIENT_ID` (Client ID) and `SPOTIFY_CLIENT_SECRET` (Client Secret).
+4. Fill in the required information for your new app and click "Save".
-5. set the redirect url to `http://localhost:<redirect_port>}/callback` where "<redirect_port>" is the same as specified in ``generator.config.json``
+5. You will be redirected to your app's overview page.
+Here, you can find your `SPOTIFY_CLIENT_ID` (Client ID) and `SPOTIFY_CLIENT_SECRET` (Client Secret).

 ## Configuration